jenkinsci/pipeline-examples/declarative-examples/README.md

-# Declarartive Examples
+# Declarative Examples

 This folder is a home for snippets, tips and tricks and examples for writing Declarative Pipelines with the [Jenkins Pipeline plugin](https://github.com/jenkinsci/workflow-plugin/blob/master/README.md).

 # Layout

-The repository is broken up into four directories currently:
+The repository is broken up into two directories currently:

 * *simple-examples* - simple pipelines with one or two stages that illustrate or test a single part of Declarative Pipeline
 * *jenkinsfile-examples* - for examples of using `Jenkinsfile`s checked into repositories.

-Please put your script into its own directory under the appropriate directory above, with a README.md file included explaining what your script does or shows.
+When contributing new examples please put them into the appropriate directory above.
 Make sure your script is commented so that others can understand how it works, why it works, etc.

 # License